- Adding Anomaly Detection to a Report

 Statseeker Anomaly Detection allows you to confirm whether or not the data being reported is out of the ordinary.
 This is achieved by comparing the current data against the previous 6 months of historical data, and returning a single value indicating how unusual the current data is.
-As you can see this functionality allows you to see, at a glance, if what is currently being reported is potentially a problem.
+This functionality allows you to see, at a glance, if what is currently being reported is potentially a problem.

 Anomaly reporting is available in custom reports and can be used with existing threshold and alerting capabilities.